snoyberg/yesoddocs/book/basics.markdown

 ## Resources

 I mentioned the terms resource and resource pattern above.
 A resource is another term for a URL.
 A resource pattern is a group of related URLs.
-A simple example of a URL pattern from above would be /name/<some name>.
+A simple example of a URL pattern from above would be /name/*some-name*/.
 The individual resources /name/adam/, /name/bob/, /name/charlie/ all clearly belong to the same pattern.
 Let's see how we could write a program to take advantage of this:

 ~basics-names